 I just wanted to know if this is the right language to create such program.
 As I have already said: I know almost nothing about programming

-I would tend to use C++ (or other language) for a program which runs on my own machine.
+I would tend to use Python (or other language) for a program which runs on my own machine.
 But for online applications, its often necessary or more appropriate to run a program on the server where a website is hosted.
-For server applications, though C++ could be used, such tasks are often done using a scripting language such as PHP or Perl.
+For server applications, though Python could be used, such tasks are often done using a scripting language such as PHP or Perl.
 This might be a one-off task run by a site admin, or simply run on-demand when a particular page is displayed in a browser.

-There's HipHop which is used by Facebook which compiles PHP into C++ code but I've never used it and don't know much about it.
-As far as web applications whether it be server side of client side(I doubt C++ can even be done in client side) there are better choices in my opinion.
-I've used JSP with Java and I must say I really enjoyed using it and thats even though I don't like Java but as a web framework it was powerful, fast(much much faster than Django or PHP) and really flexible and in my opinion a much better choice for server side programming than C++.
+There's HipHop which is used by Facebook which compiles PHP into Python code but I've never used it and don't know much about it.
+As far as web applications whether it be server side of client side(I doubt Python can even be done in client side) there are better choices in my opinion.
+I've used JSP with Java and I must say I really enjoyed using it and thats even though I don't like Java but as a web framework it was powerful, fast(much much faster than Django or PHP) and really flexible and in my opinion a much better choice for server side programming than Python.
 You could also look at Django and PHP if you would like, never done any Perl but have seen the syntax and strange looking is an understatement.
 There's also the web framework for Scala which Twitter uses if I'm correct.
 Its supposed to be very good.